-The foundation Architectuur Lokaal, in cooperation with Chief Government Architect, 6 ministries, BNA (Royal Institute of Dutch Architects) and all other parties within the Dutch construction industry has established an independent Access Procurement Portal, Helpdesk and procedural guide.
-This e-procurement system commenced in 2005 and was built on experiences since 1997.
-Most of its core parts have now been running for over 4 years. www.ontwerpwedstrijden.nl
+The foundation Architectuur Lokaal, in cooperation with Chief Government Architect, 6 ministries, BNA (Royal Institute of Dutch Architects) and other parties within the Dutch construction industry has established an independent Procurement Access Portal, Helpdesk and procedural guide.
+This e-procurement system commenced in 2005.
+Its core parts have now been running for over 4 years. www.ontwerpwedstrijden.nl

 The portal is free to users and handles in excess of 300 public procurement processes per annum (2012) covering all public procurement notices, and automatically provides the services found within disparate locations (eg in the UK for both Contract Finder, and Mystery Shopper-ref appendix) and is fully integrated with the other equally important supplementary attributes summarised below.